EagleNewyen/GoogleCalanderLite/README.md

 # Calander-clone

 ## Preface
-Calendar-clone is an application with basic functions, essentially Google Calendar lite. <br>
+A Calendar with basic functions, essentially Google Calendar lite. <br>

 ## About